How to Cultivate Self-Leadership to Master Your Behavior and Realize Your Leadership Potentialby Scott Jeffrey

 Social skill is the ability to find common ground, build rapport, manage relationships and foster networks.

-With social skill, a person can influence and persuade others, lead them toward change, and foster high-performing teams.
+With social skills, a person can influence and persuade others, lead them toward change, and foster high-performing teams.

 As in all other lines of intelligence, we can learn, develop, and grow our emotional intelligence.
 (See below.)